Civil/Construction

 Spring, 3 credit hours

-The treatment of water is necessary to achieve the required quality necessary for a desired end-use.
+The treatment of water is necessary to achieve the required quality necessary for a desired end- use.
 End-use may include, but is not limited to, drinking water, medical use, and industrial use.
 The treatment of wastewater streams is necessary to achieve an effluent stream suitable for disposal or possible additional processing for reuse.
 This course explores different chemical and physical methods of treatment for water and wastewater streams.
-Course content expands upon concepts learned in basic chemistry and water quality courses.
+Course content expands upon concepts learned in basic chemistry courses.
 Specific topics include the physical, chemical, and biological treatment processes of water and wastewater streams.
-Students learn design concepts for water and wastewater treatment plants.
-There is also a discussion of water quality standards and regulations.
+Students learn design concepts and system operations for water and wastewater treatment plants.
+There is also a discussion of related water and wastewater quality standards and regulations.
 Laboratory sessions demonstrate standard water and wastewater treatment practices that are currently used in industry.
-Two hours lecture, two hours laboratory per week.

 CONS 432 CIVIL DRAFTING AND DESIGN